subhadig/subhadig.github.io/_posts/2020-05-14-getting-started-with-kubernetes-using-minikube-deploying-an-application.md

 In my case, this outputs the following IP address: 192.168.64.24.
-Now if I go to the following link from my web browser: `http://192.168.64.24/details`, I will get the following response:
+Now if I go to the following link from my web browser: `http://192.168.64.24/details`, I will get the below response:

 ![simple web service details 1](assets/images/minikube-deploy-simple-web-service-details-1.png)